emmad47-1764199/Info-201-Group-Project/ProjectProposal.md

 > In addition, how do we do hanging indents for our references in markdown?

 ## 7.0 References:
 -  [1] Marcin (2017, June 27).
-10 Things That   Happen to Your Body When You Lose Sleep.
-Healthline.
+10 Things That   Happen to Your Body When You Lose Sleep. _Healthline_.
 Retrieved from https://www.healthline.com/health/healthy-sleep/what-happens-to-your-body-when-you-lose-sleep
 - [2] Author not listed (2018, May 30).
 Why lack
-  of sleep is bad for your health.
-NHS.
+  of sleep is bad for your health. _NHS_.
 Retrieved from https://www.nhs.uk/live-well/sleep-and-tiredness/why-lack-of-sleep-is-bad-for-your-health/
 - [3] Author not Listed (2019).
-About ACHA-NCHA.
-ACHA-NCHA.
-Retrieved from https://www.acha.org/NCHA/About_ACHA_NCHA/Overview/NCHA/About/About_NCHA.aspx?hkey=75eaa64f-e82c-4cfd-a19c-4e3f9bf126ee
+About ACHA-NCHA. _ACHA-NCHA_.
+Retrieved from
+https://www.acha.org/NCHA/About_ACHA_NCHA/Overview/NCHA/About/About_NCHA.aspx?hkey=75eaa64f-e82c-4cfd-a19c-4e3f9bf126ee
 - [4] Author not Listed (2019, August 19).
-NCHA-II_SPRING_2019_US_REFERENCE_GROUP_DATA_REPORT.
-ACHA-NCHA.
+NCHA-II_SPRING_2019_US_REFERENCE_GROUP_DATA_REPORT. _ACHA-NCHA_.
 Retrieved from
 https://www.acha.org/documents/ncha/NCHA-II_SPRING_2019_US_REFERENCE_GROUP_DATA_REPORT.pdf
 - [5] Author not Listed (2008).
-2008 Sleep, Performance and the Workplace.
-National Sleep Foundation.
+2008 Sleep, Performance and the Workplace. _National Sleep Foundation_.
 Retrieved from https://www.sleepfoundation.org/professionals/sleep-america-polls/2008-sleep-performance-and-workplace
 - [6] Author not Listed (2017, May 2).
-Sleep and Sleep Disorders - Data & Statistics.
-CDC.
+Sleep and Sleep Disorders - Data & Statistics. _CDC_.
 Retrieved from
 https://www.cdc.gov/sleep/data_statistics.html
+- [7] Axton-Schock.
+Effects of Sleep Deprivation on Health. _Pinterest_.
+Retrieved from https://www.pinterest.com/pin/550002173225650417/?lp=true